rticommunity/rticonnextdds-examples/examples/cloud_discovery_service/library_api/c++11/README.md

 ./CloudDiscoveryServiceLibraryAPICXX11 -cfgFile ../CloudDiscoveryServiceConfig.xml
 ```

+Additionally the `CloudDiscoveryServiceLibraryAPICXX11` executable also takes a third
+argument called `-runForSecs` that controls how long the application executes.

 **Note:** The file `CloudDiscoveryServiceConfig.xml` has only one configuration called
 `LibraryAPIDemo` that starts the Cloud Discovery Service instance on port `7400`
 while utilizing the `UDPv4` transport.
 These values can be changed by modifying